Empower The Family

 Empowering young people (18-23) from disadvantaged areas with the key of education, so they can unlock barriers and prosper.

 Our mission is to support young disadvantaged people (18-23) in Ireland, with the determination and ability, to successfully complete university.

 How The Empower Journey started

-Empower the Family CLG is a charity founded in 2018 by Deborah Somorin.
-Deborah trained as an accountant in PwC's Assurance practice and is now a consultant in PwC’s Advisory practice.
-You might recognise her name from the Late Late show last year where she told the very personal story of her journey from homelessness to accounting to help raise funds for a homeless charity who had supported her at the time.
+In 2018, Deborah Somorin shared her very personal story on the Late Late show.
+Deborah spoke of her journey from homelessness to accounting to help raise funds for a homeless charity who had supported her at the time.
 Every time she shared her story at previous fundraisers and including this one, people asked: “what can we do to help other determined single parents change the trajectory of their economic situations?”